deltics/products-api/answers/NOTES.md

 updated with a nil handler for the OPTIONS routes, documenting the use of CORS middleware for the handling of these routes.
 This simplifies the code and enables 100% test coverage of the api package.

+## Rate Limiter

+A simple rate limiter was implemented to limit requests from clients identified by remote IP address to a specified number of requests per interval.

+### Rate Limiter Testing

+To simplify api tests, a NOOP limiter is provided.

+I have used my own github.com/blugnu/time package to provide a mockable time source used by the rate limiter and tests.
+This allows for deterministic testing of rate limiting behaviour without relying on the passage of real time.

+The api handler implements a middleware to apply the rate limiter to incoming requests.

+### Use of Channels

+The only channels used in the rate limiter implementation are those provided by the cancellable context and the tickers used by the rate limiter goroutines to manage the rate limiting logic and client cleanup.
+No additional channels were required.